Lyndon Ferns: University of Arizona

 He attended the University of Arizona from 2002-2006, where he competed and was trained and mentored by Hall of Fame Head Coach Frank Busch and former Olympian and sprint coach, Rick DeMont, who also coached Ferns's South African team at the 2004 and 2008 Olympics.
 Overall, Ferns was a four time NCAA champion during his time at Arizona.
 Lyndon completed his eligibility as a 24-time All-American, a PAC-10 champion, an NCAA record holder, 3-time relay national champion as well as national champion in the 100y butterfly.
 He had six top-five finishes at NCAA tournaments.

 While at UA, he completed a Bachelors of Science degree in Accounting.

 Swimming for Arizona, Ferns set a school record of 45.89 seconds as an NCAA champion in the 100-meter butterfly.
-He was a was a member of the 400 freestyle, 400 medley and 800 freestyle NCAA Championship relay teams that helped lead Arizonas to a second-place finish at the NCAA Championships.
+He was a member of the 400 freestyle, 400 medley and 800 freestyle NCAA Championship relay teams that helped lead Arizonas to a second-place finish at the NCAA Championships.
 While at Arizona, he earned eight individual First Team All- America honors and All- American honors in 15 relays.